revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-Processes belonging to asynchronous programming run independently of the main or other processes.
-In C#, using Async and Await keywords for creating asynchronous methods.
+Processes belonging to asynchronous programming run independently of the main or other processes.In C#, using Async and Await keywords for creating asynchronous methods.

 </blockquote>